How Can I Recycle Glass?

 A few things to keep in mind: First, the bottles have to be clean.
 Second, each state’s laws on what is returnable may vary.
 In general, though, food and dairy jars are not bottles for which you will get a deposit back; other beverage jars (beer, soda, wine, etc) will.

 Look up the laws in your area for more information.

 Products Made From Recycled Glass

-If you ever use anything made of glass, ask yourself this: Would I feel better about this product if I knew it were made with recycled glass?
+If you ever use anything made of glass, ask yourself this: Would I feel better about this product if I knew it was made with recycled glass?

-Finely ground cullet is used in firearm ammunition, too, as it acts as a friction agent and helps produce a spark.
+A finely ground cullet is used in firearm ammunition, too, as it acts as a friction agent and helps produce a spark.
 Similarly, cullet is used in industrial abrasives, such as sandblasting mixes.
-Some matches also use cullet as the friction agent in the striking head.
+Some matches also use a cullet as the friction agent in the striking head.

 Conversely, if that doesn’t help convince you to recycle glass, consider how much glass is currently in landfills.
 A 2009 Keeping America Beautiful study, for instance, found that Americans threw away over 9 million tons of glass.
 A 2007 Cask report found that 75% of Canadian glass ended up in landfills.
 Regardless of which side of the border you consider, that’s an awful lot of glass—all of which may take a million years or more to break down.

 The US currently only recycles about 33% of glass, compared to the 90% recycling rate in many European countries.
 That currently means 10 million metric tons of glass are thrown away each year, and even the glass that is recycled often does not make it to a processing facility; only 40% of single-stream glass recycling becomes cullet.

 Fortunately, we can do better.
 Find local glass recycling collection sites and that percentage rises dramatically: Up to 90% of glass collected and which is not comingled with other recyclables ends up in new glass products.